 The Law of Attraction

-So my wife and I sat sipping beers and admiring our new deck.
+As my wife and I sat sipping beers, admiring our new deck, we remarked at the accomplishment.
 It was the perfect size and height and complemented the new patio doors opening onto it.
 The project, long overdue ended up exactly as I had imagined.
 I was proud of the achievement.
-With a bit of help in the early stages from family members, I had designed and built it myself
+With a bit of help in the early stages from family members, I had designed and built it myself.

 To be honest, I had not been convinced I could do it but I followed a very basic premise.
 I envisioned the completed project daily with excited anticipation and I worked at it whenever I could.
 “Never underestimate the power of 15 minutes” was my motto and “I can do this!” –my constant mantra.
 For some, building a deck is no major task, child’s play perhaps but for others it would be unthinkable to even attempt it.
 I was somewhere in between.